 - This event has passed.

-Location: Smith Warehouse, Bay 5 Social Movements Lab, 114 S. Buchanan Blvd., Durham, NC
+Social Movements Lab, Franklin Humanities Center, Smith Warehouse, Bay 5, Duke University, 114 S. Buchanan Blvd., Durham, NC